WOWW

 WOWW (1430 kHz) is a commercial AM radio station licensed to Germantown, Tennessee, and serving the Memphis metropolitan area.
-WOWW carries a Top 40 (CHR) radio format and calls itself "B97.7".
+WOWW carries an adult album alternative format and calls itself "Radio Pig".
 It is owned and operated by Flinn Broadcasting Corporation.
-The studios and offices are in Southaven, Mississippi.
+The station's studios and offices are in Southaven, Mississippi.

 WOWW is powered at 2,500 watts.
 At night, to protect other stations on 1430 AM, WOWW uses a directional antenna with a six-tower array.
 The transmitter is off Orgill Road in Bartlett, Tennessee.
 Programming is also heard on an FM translator: 220 watt W249BN at 97.7 MHz in Memphis.

 History

 WHER

 On October 29, 1955, the station signed on as WHER, a pioneering station with an all-female air staff, including broadcaster Vida Jane Butler.
 The radio station was the brainchild of Sam Phillips, who used a portion of the $35,000 he made from the sale of Elvis Presley's recording contract to RCA Records to finance the station.
 A portion of the balance of the funding came from Holiday Inn founder Kemmons Wilson, who also provided the station's first home, in a part of the third Holiday Inn ever built.
 It aired light music and had the slogan "1,000 Beautiful Watts".
 The licensee was Tri-State Broadcasting Service, initially owned by Phillips, Clarence A. Camp, and James E. Connolly.